- May 28, 2018

 Tiny Rails is a management simulation game where players build and expand their very own railway company.
 Customize trains, collect resources, and complete missions to connect and upgrade stations across a pixelated 2D world.
 Compete with AI-controlled competitors as you strive to become the dominant railroad tycoon.

-- The game offers a charming pixel art style and relaxing gameplay, making it enjoyable for casual players.
+- The game offers a nostalgic and relaxing experience with charming pixel art and enjoyable music.